 Caesarea Philippi and the Promise of Keys

-Anyone who has stood at the bedrock base of Mount Hermon can almost picture the Savior riveting His gaze upon Peter and saying to the chief Apostle, “You are Petros” (meaning “stone” or “small rock” according to the footnote in our LDS edition of the King James Bible).
-Then, in the same breath, pointing to the bedrock face of the mountainside near where they stood, Jesus declared, “and upon this petra [meaning “bedrock”] I will build my church.”
+Anyone who has stood at the bedrock base of Mount Hermon can almost picture the Savior riveting His gaze upon Peter and saying to the chief Apostle, “You are Petros” (meaning “stone” or “small rock” according to footnote Matthew 16:18a in the LDS edition of the King James Bible).
+Then, in the same breath, pointing to the bedrock face of the mountainside near where they stood, Jesus declared, “And upon this petra [meaning “bedrock”] I will build my church.”

 Through this very graphic, natural visual aid, the Savior’s instruction, and hence His wordplay, becomes clear to us.
 Though critical to the Lord’s true Church, it wasn’t the chief Apostle himself who formed the foundation of the Church or the basis that underlies all that the Church does.
 True enough, Peter was, metaphorically speaking, a seer stone; he was to be the revelator for the Church, the person through whom came the mind and will of the Lord for the members of the Church.
 But pointing out Peter’s role simply serves to underscore the basic principle upon which the Church was founded.
 The Church, including leaders, members, ordinances, and activities, was built upon the foundation of revelation, more specifically the personal revelation that Jesus is the Messiah, the actual Son of God, and the ultimate head of the Church.